zym1010/til/Linux/compiler/linking.md

 Also, direct dependences are not found by `-rpath`.
 Instead they should be specified through `-L`.

 I think the reason is that maybe only the library loader at runtime (`ld.so` knows `$ORIGIN`), but not `ld` (compiler time linker).
 See <http://linux.die.net/man/8/ld-linux>, and notice that there's no much relevant mention of `$ORIGIN` in <http://linux.die.net/man/1/ld> (only thing I found is `-z origin`, which seems to add a `FLAGS_1` tag with value `Flags: ORIGIN` when using `readelf -d`).

+Why can't we link to some home-installed libc very easily?
+Because libc is not just `libc.so`.
+Programs such as `ld.so`, which handles loading of dynamic libraries are also part of it, and all these components must be of the same version.
+That means to change libc, you have to change many many files, which are very prone to error and not easy to do in a clean way.
+Check <http://stackoverflow.com/questions/19709932/segfault-from-ld-linux-in-my-build-of-glibc> or <http://unix.stackexchange.com/questions/272606/locally-installing-glibc-2-23-causes-all-programs-to-segfault>, or any article talking about segmentation fault when using some alternative libc.

+adding more `-lxxx` in your command line may make the compiling command redundant, but will not affect size of resultant binary.
+Check <http://stackoverflow.com/questions/370549/size-of-a-library-and-the-executable>.
+Basically, only useful parts of the library will get linked.

 ## Which is preferred when having both